AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-07.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-In our last post, we introduced the **Model Context Protocol (MCP)** as a standard way to connect AI models and agents to tools, data, and workflows—much like how the Apache Iceberg REST protocol brings interoperability to data engines.
+In our last post, we introduced the **Model Context Protocol (MCP)** as a standard way to connect AI models and agents to tools, data, and workflows - much like how the Apache Iceberg REST protocol brings interoperability to data engines.

 Now it’s time to open the black box.